 Tiered Retaining Walls for Visual Depth

 Tiered designs allow for planting beds between levels, which softens the structure and blends it naturally into the yard.
 This approach works especially well on sloped properties where a single wall would feel overwhelming.
-Each tier reduces pressure on the structure while creating opportunities for greenery, lighting, or decorative stone.

 From the street, tiered walls create depth and movement that flat yards simply cannot match.